-We expect that our existing unrestricted cash and cash equivalents and available-for-sale securities as of March 31, 2014, anticipated interest income and funding under our license and collaboration agreement with Sanofi related to MM-121 will enable us to fund operations into 2015.
+We expect to be able to fund operations into 2016 through our unrestricted cash and cash equivalents and available-for-sale securities of \$91.8 million as of March 31, 2015, \$66.5 million of net milestones related to MM-398 that we anticipate receiving from Baxter in 2015, after offsetting payments to PharmaEngine, and anticipated cost sharing reimbursements from Baxter.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of the clinical trials of our six most advanced product candidates; - the success of our collaborations with Sanofi related to MM-121 and PharmaEngine related to MM-398; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of commercialization activities, including product sales, marketing, manufacturing and distribution; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products and technologies; - our ability to establish and maintain commercial manufacturing arrangements for the manufacture of drug product on behalf of third-party pharmaceutical companies; and - our ability to establish and maintain additional collaborations on favorable terms, particularly marketing and distribution arrangements for oncology product candidates outside the United States and Europe.
+- the progress and results of the clinical trials of our six most advanced product candidates; - the success of our collaborations with Baxter and PharmaEngine related to MM-398 and any future collaborations with other parties that we may enter into; - the timing and amount of anticipated milestone payments and cost sharing reimbursements related to MM-398 that we may receive from Baxter; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates;

+- the costs, timing and outcome of regulatory review of our product candidates, including our NDA for MM-398; - the costs of commercialization activities, including product sales, marketing, manufacturing and distribution; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products and technologies; - our ability to establish and maintain commercial manufacturing arrangements for the manufacture of drug product on behalf of third-party pharmaceutical companies; and - our ability to establish and maintain additional collaborations on favorable terms, particularly marketing and distribution arrangements for oncology product candidates.

 Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data required to obtain regulatory approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
-Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for several years, if at all.
+Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available until the fourth quarter of 2015 at the earliest, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.